M2 Browning: Features

 The M2 has varying cyclic rates of fire, depending on the model.
 The M2HB air-cooled ground gun has a cyclical rate of 450–575 rounds per minute.
 The early M2 water-cooled AA guns had a cyclical rate of around 450–600 rpm.
 The AN/M2 aircraft gun has a cyclic rate of 750–850 rpm; this increases to 1,200 rpm for AN/M3 aircraft guns.
 These maximum rates of fire are generally not achieved in use, as sustained fire at that rate will wear out the bore within a few thousand rounds, necessitating replacement.
-In addition to full automatic, the M2HB can be selected to fire single-shots or at less than 40 rounds per minute, or rapid fire for more than 40 rounds per minute.
+In addition to full automatic, the M2HB can be selected to fire single shots, fire slowly at less than 40 rounds per minute, or fire rapidly for more than 40 rounds per minute.
 Slow and rapid firing modes use 5–7 round bursts with different lengths of pause between bursts.

 The M2 has an effective range of 1830 m and a maximum effective range of 2000 m when fired from the M3 tripod.
 In its ground-portable, crew-served role as the M2HB, the gun itself weighs 84 lb and the assembled M3 tripod another 44 lb.
-In this configuration, the V-shaped "butterfly" trigger is located at the very rear of the weapon with a "spade handle" hand-grip on either side of it and the bolt release in the center.
+In this configuration, the V-shaped "butterfly" trigger is located at the very rear of the weapon with a "spade handle" handgrip on either side of it and the bolt release in the center.
 The spade handles are gripped and the butterfly trigger is depressed with one or both thumbs.
-Recently, new rear buffer assemblies have used squeeze triggers mounted to the hand grips, doing away with the butterfly triggers.
+Recently, new rear buffer assemblies have used squeeze triggers mounted to the handgrips, doing away with the butterfly triggers.